WilsNTHU/Vending-machine/README.md

 # Vending-machine
-A course work in NTHU Hardware Design and Lab.
+A course work of Lab5 in NTHU Hardware Design and Lab.

-This is a group project, the other one is Music_fpga.v, but it is implemented by my teammate so I didn't include it in this repository.
+Lab5 is a group project, the other one is Music_fpga.v, but it is implemented by my teammate so I didn't include it in this repository.

 In this group project I implement the design of a vending machine using Verilog that